tehhi42/jetthoughts.github.io/_posts/2013-09-26-capistrano-3-passing-parameters-to-your-task.markdown

 authors_git: miry
 tags: ruby capistrano deploy config rakefile
 category: Tech
-summary: The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
+summary: The new way of passing parameters in Capistrano v3 is to use the same solution as Rake (in some sort Capistrano 3 is totally based on Rake).
-description: The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
+description: The new way of passing parameters in Capistrano v3 is to use the same solution as Rake (in some sort  Capistrano 3 is totally based on Rake).
 ---

 The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).

-A little example, lets create a task to run any specific rake task with options:
+A little example, let us create a task to run any specific rake task with options:

 {% highlight ruby linenos=table %}
 namespace :task do